ml-tooling/ml-hub/README.md

 #### Multi-user hub with self-service

-It is like the above described scenario, except that user can create their own named workspaces.
-To give users access, just authorize registered users.
+Give also non-admin users the permission to create named workspaces.

+To give users access, the admin just has to authorize registered users.

 <img width=100% alt="Picture of admin panel" src="https://github.com/ml-tooling/ml-hub/raw/master/docs/images/authorize-users.png">

 #### User hub

+Users can login and get a default workspace.
+No additional workspaces can be created.

 To let users login and get a default workspace but not let them create new servers, just set the config option `c.JupyterHub.allow_named_servers` to `False` when starting the hub.
 Note that this also disables the ability for starting named servers for the admin.
 Currently, the workaround would be to have a second hub container just for the admin.